Dutch government could quit over child benefits scandal | DW | 15.01.2021

 Rutte has called a Cabinet meeting in The Hague where ministers will make up their minds on quitting just two months before a planned general election.

 The Dutch tax office had accused thousands of families of fraudulently claiming child welfare payments between 2013 and 2019.
-It demanded repayments that drove many to financial ruin.
+It demanded repayments of tens of thousands of euros, driving many families into financial ruin and, in some cases, divorce.

 A parliamentary report called it an "unprecedented injustice" to claw back tens of thousands of euros without giving the accused a chance to prove their innocence.